 Obamacare And Open Enrollment In Ohio

 The passage of the “Affordable Care Act” created several changes regarding how you purchase your policy, the type of plan that is available, and the amount of government tax dollars that will help you pay the premium.
 Your estimated household earnings also impact your premium.
 However, higher income-earners continue to have many low-cost options, including non-compliant contracts (short-term, and faith-base).
+Non-Marketplace plans are also popular choices for any healthy applicant that does not qualify for a federal subsidy.
+But it is critically-important to understand the differences between policies.

 The live rates you view on our website are always updated daily to ensure accuracy, and also verified to be the lowest premiums filed with the Department of Insurance.
 And since our offices are located here in the Buckeye State, we stay “close to the action,” and are always informing you on any type of change.
 Generally, carriers submit their requests for rate changes by June every year.
 Price increases (and decreases) are reviewed and approved or disapproved by September.
 Group and off-Exchange plans also must submit rate change requests.